fastrgv/hbox/README.md

 Safe exploration is the embodiment of the general puzzle-solving principle of simple rearrangement to find an alternate configuration that is easier to solve.
 Of course this strategy is not specific to sokoban.

-My motivating example here is puzzle 11 of the original 90, where a single blocking box needs to be moved to a non-blocking position before the puzzle is then easily solved.
-The previous version of hbox could NOT solve this one.
+My motivating example here is puzzle 11 of the original 90, where blocking boxes need to be moved to non-blocking positions before any progress can be made.
+The previous version of hbox could NOT solve this #11.
 Subsequently, I found that several other puzzles are either newly solvable, or more quickly solved.

 ### Six working together

-Finally, the round robin regimen that initially includes 6 measures, and eventually drops 2,3,4, &5, somewhere beyond the halfway point since corrals, blocked rooms & boxes must eventtually be permitted at the end of the reverse game, i.e. near the beginning of a forward game.
+Finally, the round robin regimen that initially includes 6 measures, and eventually drops 2,3,4, &5, somewhere beyond the halfway point since corrals, blocked doors & boxes must eventtually be permitted at the end of the reverse game, i.e. near the beginning of a forward game.

 So after the "halfway" only 2 measures still operate: pri1, pri6.
 I found that the 6th measure was still needed after the halfway point in the solution process.